akim62/Portfolio/03-Python/README.md

   -------------------------
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, your final script should both print the analysis to the terminal and export a text file with the results (inside analysis folder).